 Another important vocabulary to learn is what we usually pair with our food which is the beverages.

-This alcoholic beverage is a signature drink enjoyed by Koreans.
-It’s can be paired with anything, from fried chicken to Korean BBQ, to any various street food.
+The alcoholic beverage 소주 (soju) is a signature drink enjoyed by Koreans.
+It can be paired with anything, from Korean fried chicken to Korean BBQ, to any various Korean street food.

 Types of Food Preparation in Korean